 In the first of her answers she has created a second contradiction and failed to resolve the first contradiction that I presented.
 In the second issue that she addressed, she has merely copied and pasted verbatim, a default answer from the FDA that doesn’t concern the issue I was raising.
 She has provided two dubious “answers” and has avoided answering the other 6 issues that I raised.
 Perhaps the most obvious aspect of Dr Bell’s email is the failure to address the purpose and underlying conclusion of my email- the CFS department violation of the CDC’s own mission statement, vision, core values and pledge.

-CDC violating their mission statement, then the mission statement can be considered token and worthless.
+The CDC should be held accountable for breaching their own mission statement.
+If no deterrents or consequences arise as a result of the CDC violating their mission statement, then the mission statement can be considered token and worthless.
 This raises further issues that compromise the very nature and purpose of the CDC as a government organization.

 Conclusion